yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 This data processor comes with an sla.xml file which define the default topology, which in our case is a cluster of 2 primaries and a single backup per primary.
 This can be override at deploy time or by editing the sla.xml file that resides in the data processor deployment directory.

-{% refer %}See depanlinkEvent Driven Architecturetengahlink./event-driven-architecture.htmlbelakanglink for more info about event listening abstraction.{% endrefer %}
+{% refer %}See [Event Driven Architecture](./event-driven-architecture.html) for more info about event listening abstraction.{% endrefer %}
-{% refer %}See depanlinkSpace Based Remotingtengahlink./space-based-remoting.htmlbelakanglink for more info about remoting services over the grid.{% endrefer %}
+{% refer %}See [Space Based Remoting](./space-based-remoting.html) for more info about remoting services over the grid.{% endrefer %}
-{% refer %}See depanlinkBasic Processing Unit Containertengahlink./basic-processing-unit-container.htmlbelakanglink for more info about the built in basic processing unit container.{% endrefer %}
+{% refer %}See [Basic Processing Unit Container](./basic-processing-unit-container.html) for more info about the built in basic processing unit container.{% endrefer %}

 {% anchor datafeeder %}